| Year | G | AVG | OBP | SLG | OPS | HR | RBI | WAR |

 | 2026 ST | — | — | — | — | — | — | — | — |

-The 2B job is his to lose entering 2026, and that is the correct call.
-He hit 9 HR in 62 games as a 21-year-old — that pace over a full season is 23 HR, which is exactly the kind of secondary power that makes a second baseman a genuine weapon rather than a lineup filler.
-Let him play and see who he is.
+The 2B job is his entering 2026, and that is the correct call.
+He hit 9 HR in 62 games as a 21-year-old last year — that pace over a full season is legitimate power production at a premium position.
+The Angels have not had a second baseman who matters offensively in a very long time.
+Let him play the full year and find out who he actually is.